All News Blog Videos

 Additionally, certificates from the General Registry Office will not need to be notarised or certified, as they are government-issued documents, so are automatically valid and do not need certification.
 This applies to Birth Certificates, Death Certificates, and Marriage Certificates.

-FAQs for other wedding requirements
+FAQs for other Cyprus wedding requirements

 You must ensure that you are in Cyprus three days before your wedding day.
 This is so that you can provide your official documents and paperwork to the town hall of where you are going to get married, and have enough time for them to be processed.